-- Honestly face what you are bringing to this situation first.Are you bringing old patterns like the need to control or the need to carry?
+Honestly face what you are bringing to this situation first.Are you bringing old patterns like the need to control or the need to carry?
 Is some of your difficult emotion such as pain, fear, jealousy or inadequacy being taken out on this person.
 These issues may be present or they may not.If they are just acknowledge and accept them and you will be much less likely to take them out on the other person.
-If really you feel clear and that this person is taking their stuff out on you,then it maybe necessary to stand up for your truth in some way or set some clear boundaries around hurtful behavior you are being exposed too.
+If really you feel clear and that this person is taking their stuff out on you,then it maybe necessary to stand up for your truth in some way or set clear boundaries around hurtful behavior.
 Sometimes this is hard to manage because the other person is incapable of hearing anything.
-In these circumstances just clearly see that the difficult behavior is coming from that other persons unconscious emotion and that truly there is nothing wrong with you.
-I see many people who blame themselves or think something is wrong with them when another person is treating them badly, this is not the case .
+In these circumstances just clearly see that the difficult behavior is coming from that persons unconscious emotion and that truly there is nothing wrong with you.
+I see many people who blame themselves when another person is treating them badly, this is not the case .
 Presence is extremely helpful here as it can teach you how not to get caught up in the other person.
 I will mention this later.

-- Aim to understand the depth of the other person, see what is underneath their difficult behavior.Usually there will always be some kind of pain, fear or feelings of not being good enough.
-When we can truly see the depth of another person we can deal with them much more compassionately because we see that they are not trying to hurt us, they are simply out of control caught in unconscious emotion.
-This doesn’t mean that we can’t set boundaries or choose to spend less time with them, but we will tend to deal with them in a more compassionate way.
+Aim to understand the depth of the other person, see what is underneath their difficult behavior.Usually there will always be some kind of pain, fear or feelings of worthlessness.
+When we can truly see the depth of another person we can deal with them much more compassionately.
+Because we see that they are not trying to hurt us, they are simply out of control caught in unconscious emotion.
+This doesn’t mean that we can’t set boundaries or choose to spend less time with them, but we will deal with them in a more compassionate way.